FallenLeavesDragonTears/FallenLeavesDragonTears/README.md

 ☾About Me☽
 ➸ I am sen, I am aroace, and my pronouns are they/he/she ➸ I am 25 My Birthday is August 6th
 ➸ ADHD touch of autism and Depression these are diganosed and something I truly struggle with.
 I can be pretty shy but I do my best!
 I am usually seen on ponytown as my Dan Feng skins or my many au skins!
-I am a high Dan Feng kinnie and I promise, I won't bite (unless you're Yingxing/affectionately) I am currently very hyperfixated on Star Rail and XingYue/FengXing right now so.
-And no I will not move from the Hammock if you look at me angerily I WILL move if you are polite about it and ask me to.
-I do not tolerate rudeness.
+I am a high Dan Feng kinnie and I promise, I won't bite (unless you're Yingxing/affectionately) I am currently very hyperfixated on Star Rail and XingYue/FengXing as well as Greek Mythos, Mythlogy in general.
+➸ PT People please read my Strawpage too
-➸ THOSE OF YOU FROM ASHES CLICK ON MY RENTRY TO READ<3 ➸ I usually cannot tell if someone is interacting with me PLEASE WHISPER Do not just stare at me and make expressions it is very uncomfortable!
+➸ I usually cannot tell if someone is interacting with me PLEASE WHISPER Do not just stare at me and make expressions it is very uncomfortable!

 ☾Interact and Do Not Interact☽